 b.
 Review Your Contracts

-Before you decide to transfer your system to a SaaS application, read your contracts thoroughly to ensure HIPAA compliance.
+Before you decide to transfer your system to a SaaS application, read your contracts thoroughly to ensure compliance.

 Make sure you sign the HIPAA-compliant Business Associate Agreement responsible for: